 The FDA establishes regulatory requirements based on the classification of a product.
-Although the AastromReplicell System is currently considered to be unregulated manufacturing equipment in the U.S., the FDA may reconsider this and ultimately choose to regulate the AastromReplicell System under another category.
-Because our product development programs are designed to satisfy the standards applicable to medical devices and biological licensure for our cellular products, any change in the regulatory classification or designation would affect our ability to obtain FDA approval of our products.
-The AastromReplicell System is used to produce different cell mixtures, and each of these cell mixtures (such as our TRCs) may, under current regulations be regulated as a biologic product, which requires a BLA.
+Because our product development programs are designed to satisfy the standards applicable to biological licensure for our cellular products, any change in the regulatory classification or designation would affect our ability to obtain FDA approval of our products.
+Each of these cell mixtures (such as our TRC-based products) is, under current regulations, regulated as a biologic product, which requires a Biological License Application (BLA).

-New EU Directives (laws) have become effective, and have influenced the requirements for manufacturing cell products and the conduct of clinical trials.
-These changes have delayed or in some cases temporarily halted clinical trials of cellular products in the EU.
-Recent changes and annexes to the European Union Medicinal Products Prime Directive shifted patient-derived cells to the medicinal products category, which will require Marketing Authorization(s) in order to market and sell these products.
-These new laws may delay some of our current planned clinical trials with TRCs in the EU, and will require clinical trials with data submission and review by one or more European regulatory bodies.
-There is uncertainty as to the level of trials and data needed and, because of the recent nature of these regulations, there is no established precedent to understand the timeline or other requirements for Marketing Authorization.
+EU Directives and regulations (laws) have become effective, and have influenced the requirements for manufacturing cell products and the conduct of clinical trials.
+Recent changes to the EU Medicinal Products Prime Directive (including added annexes and new regulations) shifted patient-derived cells to the medicinal products category, which will require Marketing Authorizations in order to market and sell these products.
+These new requirements have delayed some of our current planned clinical trials with TRC-based products in the EU, and will require clinical trials with data submission and review by one or more European regulatory bodies.
+There is uncertainty about which clinical trial activities and data are required, and because of the recent nature of these new directives, laws and regulations, there is no established precedent to understand the timeline or other requirements for Marketing Authorization.